 Compensation surveys are not conducted on all positions within the City, but rather on a select number of positions known as benchmarks.
-A benchmark shall typically be a position common to at least five cities.
+A benchmark shall typically be a position that allows a comparison of the top 1-7 positions, less 1 and 7.
 Every attempt is made to select benchmarks that represent each of the different positions and grades within the Pay Plan.
-Periodic review of job content and job descriptions will also assist in maintaining internal equity among jobs in the City.
+Periodic review of job content and job descriptions will also ascist in maintaining internal equity among jobs in the City.
 Job description changes shall be submitted to the HR department for approval by the HR Manager and City Manager.
 (Compensation surveys will include an analysis of the total benefits package including insurance, retirement contribution, etc., so that the survey is more reflective of total compensation.)